peterjcaulfield/cooking/fundamentals/salt.md

 ## How It Works

-- Tastes: Five types detected by the tastebuds incl. saltiness, sourness, bitterness, sweetness, unami.
+- Tastes: Five types detected by the tastebuds incl. saltiness, sourness, bitterness, sweetness, umami.
 - Aroma: Detected by the nose.
 Thousands.
 - Flavour: Intersection of taste/aroma and other sensory elements incl. texture/temperature.